Mangopay/mangopay2-php-sdk/README.md

 You only have to ensure that curl and openssl extensions (that are part of standard PHP distribution) are enabled in your PHP installation.

+The project attempts to comply with PSR-4 specification for autoloading classes from file paths.
+As a namespace prefix is 'MangoPay\' with base directory '{your-installation-dir}/'.

-The installation is as easy as downloading the package and storing it under any location that will be available for including by
+But if not using PSR-4 the installation is as easy as downloading the package and storing it under any location that will be available for including by

-    require_once '{your-installation-dir}/MangoPaySDK/mangoPayApi.inc';
+    require_once '{your-installation-dir}/MangoPay/Autoloader.php';

 in your project (see examples below).